Español

 Your survivorship care plan might include:

-Even after treatment, it’s very important to keep your health insurance.
+It’s very important to keep your health insurance.
 With a chronic disease like CMML, your treatment may never really be over.
-Tests and doctor visits cost a lot, and even though no one wants to think about their cancer coming back or having to continue treatment for a long time, this could happen.
+Tests and doctor visits can cost a lot, and even though no one wants to think about having to continue treatment for a long time, this could happen.

-If you have (or have had) CMML, you probably want to know if there are things you can do that might lower your risk of the cancer growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
-Unfortunately, it’s not yet clear if there are things you can do that will help.
+If you have (or have had) CMML, you probably want to know if there are things you can do to possibly lower your risk of it growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
+At this time, it’s not yet clear if there is anything you can do to lower this risk.

-Adopting healthy behaviors such as not smoking, eating well, getting regular physical activity, and staying at a healthy weight might help, but no one knows for sure.
-However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of CMML or other cancers.
+Adopting healthy behaviors like not smoking, eating well, getting regular physical activity, and staying at a healthy weight might help, but no one knows for sure.
+However, we do know that these types of changes can have positive effects on your health, including helping you feel better.

-So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of cancer progressing or coming back.
+So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of CMML progressing.
 This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.

-Some amount of feeling depressed, anxious, or worried is normal when cancer is a part of your life.
-Some people are affected emotionally more than others.
-But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
-Learn more in Life After Cancer.
+Some amount of feeling depressed, anxious, or worried is normal when CMML is a part of your life.
+Some people are affected more than others, but everyone can benefit from help and support.
+This support could come from friends and family, religious groups, support groups, professional counselors, or others.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.